You will need to select a program of study and apply for admissions.

 If you are unsure as to what career you would like to pursue while at OTC, please click on the ACE button below.

-Students must sign up for My Payment Plan on the same day that they register for classes or they will be dis-enrolled from their classes at midnight.
+Students must tell us how they plan to make payment for their classes by signing up for a My Payment Plan on the same day that they register for classes or they will be dis-enrolled from their classes at midnight.
+Even if you are receiving financial aid or on an A+ scholarship, you must select a Payment Plan.
 A student’s registration is not complete until the student signs up for My Payment Plan the same day the student enrolls in classes.

 My Payment Plan will offer three monthly payments for each semester scheduled.
 Spring payments will be due on February 5th, March 5th and April 5th.
 Fall payments will be due September 5th, October 5th and November 5th.
 Summer payments are due July 5th and August 5th.
 Signing up for My Payment Plan the same day that the student registers is necessary to ensure that their registration is complete.